+The early years foundation stage (EYFS) sets standards for the learning, development and care of your child from birth to 5 years old.
 Children are defined as having reached a good level of development if they achieve at least the expected level in the early learning goals in the prime areas of learning (personal, social and emotional development; physical development; and communication and language) and the early learning goals in the specific areas of mathematics and literacy.

 Key Stage 2| Kingston upon Thames

 Key stage 2 refers to Year 3 to Year 6 and to pupils aged between 7 and 11.
 At the end of key stage 2, pupils are assessed by national curriculum tests in reading, mathematics and grammar, punctuation and spelling.
 Pupils also receive a teacher assessment outcome in writing, science, reading and mathematics based on the standards in the interim frameworks for teacher assessment.
 The combined measures use the reading and mathematics test results and the outcome of the writing teacher assessment.